SatariaOS/build_iso/README.md

 # Linux Satis
-Linux Satis is not Linux Distribution, it is remaster of Linux Distribution.
+Linux Satis is not Linux Distribution, it is remaster of Linux Distribution for my own satisfaction.